 Gratitude journaling has gained a lot of popularity recently.
 As the name suggests, every day you simply think of things for which you are grateful and write them down.
 The idea is that as you continually reflect on all the positive things in your life, you will start to appreciate things more and have a more positive outlook.
 We can attest that this one really does work.

 A great way to combat feelings of loneliness is to try something new or create something.
 Get creative!
 Try something you’ve never done before.
 Maybe something that you have always wanted to do but never got around to it.
 This is a great way to step out of your comfort zone, which is sure to keep you present.
 Not only is this an opportunity to challenge and express yourself, but it also helps create a shift from mindless consumption to active engagement.
 Which has been shown to elevate mood.

 Practicing acceptance is liberating – when you begin to accept things as they are, rather than how you think they should be, a huge weight is lifted off your shoulders.
-Practicing acceptance does not mean to give up on your hopes or aspirations, but rather to shift your focus from things you cannot change, to things you can.
+Practicing acceptance does not mean giving up on your hopes or aspirations, but rather shifting your focus from things you cannot change, to things you can.

 Put it into Practice